Call (888) 883-2483

 What Has Fort McClellan Exposure Been Linked To?

-If you are a Veteran suffering from Parkinson’s, you may be eligible for total disability individual unemployability (TDIU).
+If you are a Veteran suffering from Parkinson’s, you may be eligible for total disability based on individual unemployability (TDIU).
 This status is given to Veterans with disabilities that prevent them from working and allows you to qualify for much higher disability benefits than your basic rating percentage.

 Agent Orange exposure has also been linked to chloracne, gastrointestinal issues, heart problems, and multiple forms of cancer.
 Cancer is another type of degenerative disease, and you may need to have your disability rating raised to get benefits that reflect the impact of your condition.
 When you apply to have your rating raised, the VA will have you take a Compensation and Pension (C&P) Examination to verify changes in your condition.